-specifies the preferred channel path.
+Specifies the preferred channel path.
 The I/O subsystem uses the preferred channel path, if available, for the initiation of I/O operations.
 If the preferred path is busy or not available, any other available path will be used.

 The MVS configuration program does not use this parameter.
-The For IOCP the parameter is optional.
-For information about IOCP's use of this parameter, see IOCP User's Guide and Reference.
+For IOCP the parameter is optional.
+For information about IOCP's use of the parameter, see the IOCP manual for the processor on which you will use the I/O configuration.